LSBA Home

 Ms. Margaret Louise Manning

-While in law school, she competed as a member of the Notre Dame Law School Barrister’s Mock Trial Team and was an active member of the Notre Dame Law Student Bar Association, serving as 1L representative, communications director and Executive Board secretary.
+While attending Notre Dame, she competed as a member of the Notre Dame Law School Barrister’s Mock Trial Team and was an active member of the Notre Dame Law Student Bar Association, serving as 1L representative, communications director and Executive Board secretary.
 Upon graduation, she received the faculty-elected Kyle D. Smith Mock Trial Award and the King Williams Memorial Award.

 Email: mlm@stanleyreuter.com